stanley-gu/standardsCh/chapter.md

 # Acknowledgments

-We would like to acknowledge the generous support from the Japan Science and Technology Agency, DARPA (BAA01-26 Bio-Computation), the US Department of Energy GTL program, and the National Institute of General Medical Sciences (NIGMS GM081070) without which the bulk of the work described in this chapter would not have been carried out.
-We would also like to acknowledge Mike Hucka, Andrew Finney and Hamid Bolouri for their initial work on the Systems Biology Workbench, Frank Bergmann for his tremendous programming work, Sri Paladugu and Vijay Chickarmane for their critical support in the development of novel computational methods in Systems Biology, and Maxwell Neal for his help and expertise on biomedical ontologies.
+This publication was made possible by grant number GM081070 from the National Institute for General Medical Sciences (NIGMS) at the National Institutes of Health.
+Its contents are solely the responsibility of the authors and do not necessarily represent the official views of NIGMS.
+We would also like to thank Maxwell Neal for his help and expertise on biomedical ontologies.

 # References